objektwerks/scalafx.form/README.md

 >```ModelPane``` would not contain ```ModelForm```; and, instead, be built as ```ModelsPane```, listing ```Models```.

->But, then, this is a prototype. :)
+>But, then, this is an exploratative prototype. :)

 >Custom controls include:
 * DateField